 We learn that Newt was expelled from Hogwarts after a ‘misunderstanding’ with one of his critters.
 So he’s really more Hagrid than Harry, although unlike the gruff half-giant gamekeeper, Newt is from a nice wizarding family, and gets to keep his wand and perform magic.
 He’s a posh Hagrid with connections and an education at agricultural college.

 The bumbling British wizard is on a trip to New York, where witches and wizards are forbidden from befriending any No-Maj – that’s ‘Muggle’ to you and me.
 Unless you’re American, I guess.
 It’s really a no-magic, no-fun zone, New York, where they’ve banned everything.

 Newt immediately blunders into the rotund and equally hapless No-Maj Jacob (Dan Fogler), and they accidentally swap suitcases.
 Only Newt’s case is a sort of Tardis kitty-basket, and his beasts are soon running amok all over New York, which is also being ravaged by an unknown magical destructive force that the wizard authorities are desperately trying to contain.

 - Cursed Child Review – Unfortunately, some Muggles didn’t realize that Cursed Child is not a new novel, or a novelization of the play, but a play.
 Oops.

 The international climate is grim, as baddie wizard Gellert Grindelwald has begun his reign of terror.
-(I’m just going to assume you know who he is.)

-Freed from the bland casting that shackled his previous Potters, director David Yates has also got one of the acting world’s young male standouts, Ezra Miller, as Morton’s adopted son Credence.
+I’m avoiding spoilers here, but Farrell was an inspired choice for a character that has to be slightly…ambidextrous?
+Director David Yates has also got one of the acting world’s young male standouts, Ezra Miller, as Morton’s adopted son Credence.
 It’s enough to make you wonder what the Potters could have been if the producers had been brave enough to ditch Radcliffe after the Columbus era.